-Casinos and public lotteries can seek business partnerships or collaborations with international B2Cs and B2Bs, provided that certain legal requirements are met, such as the good reputation clause, which goes beyond a classic fit and proper test and also refers to former market activities with Swiss players.
+Casinos and public lotteries can seek business partnerships or collaborations with international B2Cs and B2Bs, provided that certain legal requirements are met, such as the good reputation criterion (B2Cs) or a fit and proper test (B2Bs and poker collaborations).
+The good reputation criterion also refers to former commercial activities on the Swiss market.
 However, the international business partners do not need to seek establishment in Switzerland.
 This requirement only applies to skill gaming operators who can apply for an independent online licence.

 vi Ancillary matters

-While game operators (lotteries, casinos, skill game operators, poker tournament organisers and minor games organisers) need some form of licence or authorisation, platform or game providers do not need to apply for licences.
-The regulator will always consider the domestic operator as the licensee.
+While game operators (lotteries, casinos, skill game operators, poker tournament organisers and minor games organisers) need some form of licence or authorisation, platform or game providers do not need to, and nor are they able to, apply for licences.
+The regulator considers the domestic operator as the licensee.
 However, if the domestic casino wishes to see a partnership with an international B2C or B2B approved, it will have to make sure that the international partner meets various regulatory requirements.